Material Source

 What are some of the reoccurring themes you noticed explored across Harvest’s roster of Scottish makers?

-"Some of the reoccurring themes that are visible throughout many works in the show are around people harvesting materials from the landscapes round about them.
+"Some of the reoccurring themes that are visible throughout many works in the show are around people harvesting materials from the landscapes they live with.

-"Julia Rebaudo has her own flock of sheep, which she shears herself, and creates these really beautiful rugs and wall hangings that we've got in the showroom.
+"Julia Rebaudo has her own flock of sheep, which she shears herself, and creates these beautifully subtle rugs and wall hangings that we have in the showroom.

-"Katie Charleson has created a beautiful wall divider and a wall hanging, and she has taken a very painterly approach to sketching out items that her and her son have found when they're going in their little walks together, objects that her son's picked up and brought back, and she's sketched them out, and then she's used vegetable dyes, made her own vegetable dyes and inks to then apply that imagery from her sketchbooks onto these beautiful room dividers, and then they're printed on to deadstocks of linens.
+"Katie Charleson has created a beautiful wall divider and a wall hanging, and she has taken a very painterly approach to sketching out objects that she and her young son have found on trips to beaches, forests and meadows.
+She has recently developed a technique using natural dyes for monoprinting.
+The inks are foraged and harvested in Perthshire and Edinburgh and then they're printed on to deadstocks of linens.

-"That is another that's another area where I think Scotland is really ahead of the pack in terms of the rest of Europe, in terms of designers and makers who really are pushing the boundaries of how they innovate around sustainability, really interesting techniques for using what's abundant and minimising waste.
+"That is another area where I think Scotland is really ahead of the pack in terms of the rest of Europe; our designers and makers are pushing the boundaries of how they innovate around sustainability, with really interesting techniques for using what's abundant and minimising waste.

 "You see that all over the show with HARVEST, particularly in jewellery.
-People in the jewellery sector here have been pioneering techniques where, for example, people are reusing the silver and gold from medical waste.
+Our jewellery sector here has been pioneering techniques where, for example, people are reusing the silver and gold from medical waste or reimaging abundant materials like seaweed.

-"That's just one of the many, many different ways that people are working in an ethical and sustainable way.
-I've been really impressed by how far ahead Scotland is in comparison to some other places in that respect."
+"These examples are just some of the many, myriad ways that people are working ethically and sustainably.
+I've been really impressed by how far ahead Scotland is in comparison to some other places in that respect.

 "HARVEST is a snapshot of just where we are as a nation in terms of design and craft."